Skip to main content

 Any graduate-level science course.

-** Students may choose electives from any graduate-level engineering or science courses offered at Dartmouth.
+* Students may choose electives from any graduate-level engineering or science courses offered at Dartmouth.
 The courses listed here are for recommended students who seek additional further depth of study in their chosen track.
+With the exception of ENGM 191: Product Design and Development, MEng students may not take ENGM courses for credit.